charan7105/WebDev-Projects/README.md

 11. **API's** 🌍 - Unleash the power of APIs!
 Discover how to integrate external services and create amazing web experiences.

+12. **MongoDB** 🍃 - Explore the realm of MongoDB, a popular NoSQL database.
+Learn how to store and retrieve data, perform queries, and harness the flexibility of a document-based database.

 And many more exciting folders await you!
 Explore them all to unlock the full potential of web development. 🌈🚀

+Feel free to suggest any other additions or modifications you'd like to see!
 ## Contributing 🤝

 While this repository is a reflection of my personal learning journey, I encourage you to contribute, suggest improvements, and share your ideas.
 If you stumble upon any issues, have suggestions for project enhancements, or want to introduce new topics, feel free to open an issue or submit a pull request.
 Let's collaborate and make this repository even more fantastic! 👩‍💻👨‍💻